 Applicants are required to pass an oral history and government examination, even if exempt from the requirements of speaking English.

-- Click Here to view the text version of the Naturalization PowerPoint
+- Click Here to view The Overview of the Naturalization Test

 - Medical Certification for Disability Exceptions Form N-648